 The structure of state courts varies from state to state.
 In Ohio, the main levels are trial courts ("Common Pleas", other county, municipal and mayor's courts), appellate and Supreme Courts.
 Other state courts are juvenile and domestic relations, probate and the Court of Claims.
 All Ohio judges are elected.
-Click here to view the Career Planning Office's Ohio Judicial Directory (.pdf), which contains contact information for many of Ohio's courts.
+Click here to view the Career Services Office's Ohio Judicial Directory (.pdf), which contains contact information for many of Ohio's courts.

 Law students are often employed by individual judges as externs during the school year as well as over the summer.
 While these positions are usually non-paying, you will have direct contact with one or more judges, attend trials, perform research for actual cases and help draft orders and opinions and generally gain great insight into the workings of the court system and judicial decision making.

 Magistrates and referees are sometimes mistaken by non-lawyers for judges.
 They also reign over proceedings and have decision making capabilities, though not nearly as extensive as those of judges.
 Many also have externs and clerks and provide work experience similar to that of judicial clerks.